aliireza/packetmill/experiments/README.md

 ### Changing Frequency

-We have set the processor's frequency to `2.3 GHz` in AE experiment.
+We have set the processor's frequency to `2.3 GHz` or `3.0 GHz` in AE experiment.
 You can rerun the experiments in another frequency by changing the value of `FREQ=2300` in the `packetmill.npf`.
 You can also run the experiment for multuple frequencies using `freqtune` tag.
 You need to add to a Makefile rule after "--tag" flag, e.g., `--tag freqtune`.
 In this case, you have to define/change the values of `freqtune:FREQ` in the `packetmill.npf`.

 ### Using Trace

 To run the experiments with a trace, you should remove `udp` tag from the experiment rule defined in `Makefile` and substitute the current value of `trace` in the `packetmill.npf` file.
 Note that `packetmill.npf` has multiple `trace` variables, as you could have multiple packet generators.
 Moreover, you should "fine-tune" the `TIMING` variable in `packetmill.npf` if you are planning to replay the input trace at different rates.

-### Using WorkPackage
+### Using WorkPackage Element

 To emulate the behavior of more memory- and compute-intensive functions, you can use `make test_packetmill_wp`.
 This experiment uses `WorkPackage` element from FastClick with different parameters.
 You can check [here][workpackage-cc] for more information.